Stripe System Design Interview: What the Financial Bar Actually Tests

 The same prompt produces different expected answers depending on the level.

 At L4 and above, do not wait to be asked "what happens if this service goes down."
 Raise it yourself, then answer it.
 Proactively identifying failure modes before the interviewer prompts is the clearest senior-level signal.
-The interviewer's job is not to ask questions.
 Their job is to write down what you do without being asked.

-Down-leveling is common, especially for staff candidates who demonstrate technical depth but not the scope of cross-team influence the level requires.
-The Stripe senior software engineer interview guide covers what the L4 bar specifically expects.
+Down-leveling is common, especially for staff candidates who demonstrate technical depth but not cross-team influence.
+The Stripe senior engineer interview guide covers the L4 bar.

 Five Mistakes That Get Candidates Rejected

 Opening with scale before correctness.
-Mentioning sharding before defining what the system must never do signals the wrong problem-solving instinct.
+Mentioning sharding before defining what the system must never do signals the wrong instinct.
 Every time.
-You could have the most beautiful horizontal partitioning scheme in the world and it won't matter if you've just told them you think throughput is more important than "don't charge customers twice."
+The most beautiful horizontal partitioning scheme in the world won't matter if you've just told them you value throughput over "don't charge customers twice."

 Retry logic at only one layer.
-Retries happen at the client, at the API gateway, at the internal service boundary, sometimes at the external processor.
-Deduplication must be enforced at each layer independently.
-A deduplication strategy that only lives at the API layer is like locking one door in a building with four entrances.
-Polite burglars will use the front door.
-Network failures won't.
+Retries happen at the client, the API gateway, the internal service boundary, sometimes the external processor.
+Dedup must be enforced at each layer independently.
+A dedup strategy that only lives at the API layer is like locking one door in a building with four entrances.
+Polite burglars use the front door.
+Network failures don't.

 Mutable ledger design.
 Saying "update the ledger when a refund happens" is a red flag.
 The correct model appends two new entries.
 Nothing already written to the ledger changes.
 Ever.
 Saying "I'd just do an UPDATE" in a Stripe interview is roughly equivalent to recommending plaintext password storage at a security company.
 Technically functional.
 Professionally alarming.

 Diagramming without reasoning.
-Boxes and arrows are not a design.
-They are a sketch.
+Boxes and arrows are a sketch, not a design.
 Why PostgreSQL and not Cassandra?
-Why async webhook delivery and not synchronous?
-Why this queue and not that one?
-Interviewers want the reasoning behind each choice, particularly around failure handling and consistency guarantees.
+Why async webhook delivery?
+Why this queue?
+Interviewers want the reasoning behind each choice, especially around failure handling and consistency.
 "Because that's what I've used before" is not reasoning.

 Treating the Integration round as improvisation.
-It has Stripe-specific content.
 Candidates who haven't read the Stripe API docs before their interview consistently struggle.
 The docs are public.
-Read them before you go in.
-Build a webhook handler from scratch.
-Then build it again faster.
+Build a webhook handler from scratch before you go in.

 The Coding Rounds: Quality Over Optimization